Torlyers/Torlyers.github.io/_includes/posts/2018-09-10-write-up-03/en.md

 Press `SPACE` key to slow down to 0.5 times, and release it to recover.

 ## Summary
-This assignment is to make the graphic library more platform-independent.
+This assignment is to make the graphics library more platform-independent.
 Now we only have one `Graphics.cpp` file, and all platform-specific contents were moved to another place.
-In this case, if we want to modify the render process, we don't need to modify two different files.
+In this case, if we want to modify the rendering process, we don't need to modify two different files.
 Besides, hard-code mesh data and effect data are removed.
-Now both `Mesh` and `Effect` are data driven, and we can bind different shaders to differnt meshes, which is flexible enough.
+Now both `Mesh` and `Effect` are data-driven, and we can bind different shaders to different meshes, which is flexible enough.

 ## Requirements